Estimated reading time: 7 minutes

 The upper body is also involved in this exercise due to the way you secure the kettlebell in front of the chest.
 Here’s the upper body muscle groups it targets:

-Although, the KB Goblet Squat is quite complex, it’s easy to learn and perfect in a short period of time.
+Although, the kettlebell goblet squat is quite complex, it’s easy to learn and perfect in a short period of time.
 Even if you never performed another squat variation, you’re good.
 You’d still realize awesome strength and conditioning benefits from it for years to come.

 Time needed: 1 minute